katherinekkk/wd-mini-project/README.md

 # wd-mini-project
-Sign-up page using HTML CSS
+Simple Sign-up page using HTML and CSS